Naezr/ShyFox/README.md

 If you don't like the wallpaper on the new tab, you can change it to your own.
 Just rename your picture to `wallpaper.png` and put in into `chrome` folder.
 There's also `wallpaper-alt.png` - same picture, but in the daytime.

 You can found my Sidebery config in `sidebery` folder.
 You can import it to get the same experience I had.
-Or if Sidebery is behaving strangely
+Or if Sidebery is behaving strangely.

 You can disable floating search bar.
 To do it go to the `userChrome.css` file and comment line that imports `shy-floating-search.css`.